ICCB-Cologne/PhytClust/README.md

 -   sample_labels_2nd_layer.txt : list of all the samples and the cluster they were assigned to if the option multi_layer_clustering is chosen

 ## Usage example

-For first time users we recommend to have a look at the trees (tsv format) in /examples to get an idea of how input data should look like.
+For first time users we recommend to have a look at the trees (Newick format) in /examples to get an idea of how input data should look like.
 Then run phylotreeclus examples/Gao_2016_12_final_tree path/to/output/folder as an example of a standard PhyloTreeClustering run.
 Finally, the notebook notebooks/simple_example.py shows how the individual functions in the workflow are used.

 ## References